 APPLES is currently affiliated with more than 250 Triangle-area community partners where students can fulfill their service-learning requirement.
 APPLES partners allow students to provide a wide array of services while addressing different issues affecting our communities such as education, health, environment, homelessness, literacy, hunger and economic development.

-The summer 2014 course listings and fall 2014 course listings are posted before course registration begins and are regularly updated.
 Each semester, more than 50 APPLES courses are offered and most fulfill the experiential education requirement.
 Unless otherwise noted, students register for APPLES courses through Connect Carolina.
 The APPLES program does not register students for service-learning courses; students needing assistance in finding an open service-learning course should contact academic advising.

-How to enroll in an APPLES course:
+Enroll in an APPLES course: